JR0ch17/S3Cruze/README.md

 # S3Cruze
 This tool is based off of the Sandcastle projet from @yasinS.
-It will look for bucket names using a dictionnary file and try to upload a file to the identified buckets.
+It will look for bucket names using a word list and it can also try to upload a file to the identified buckets.